-A covered bond is a type of derivative investment that is popular in Europe but fairly rare in the U.S. These bonds are similar to—but generally believed to be much safer than—asset-backed and mortgage-backed securities.
+A covered bond is a type of derivative investment popular in Europe that is relatively rare in the U.S. They are similar to—but generally believed to be much safer than—asset-backed and mortgage-backed securities.

 The concept behind covered bonds is simple.
-The bonds are backed by the cash flows generated from an underlying investment pool.
-A bank buys a bunch of cash-generating investments, combines them, and issues a bond that is supported by the cash from the investments.
+They are backed by cash generated from an underlying investment pool.
+A bank buys substantial cash-generating investments, combines them, and issues a bond supported by the pooled investments' money.

-That collection of investments, called the “cover pool,” consists of either mortgages or public-sector loans.
-In that sense, covered bonds create cash flows for investors in exactly the same way that asset-backed securities do.
+That collection of investments, called the cover pool, consists of either mortgages or public-sector loans.
+In that sense, covered bonds generate cash flow for investors the same way as asset-backed securities.

-The easiest place to buy a covered bond is in Europe, particularly in Germany where the bonds are called Pfandbriefe.
-Similar bonds can be traced to the 1700s in Germany.
+The most accessible place to buy a covered bond is in Europe, particularly in Germany on the Frankfurter Wertpapierbörse (FWB)—the Frankfurt Stock Exchange.
+There, covered bonds are called Pfandbriefe.
+In Germany, similar bonds can be traced back to the 1700s.

 Buying these debt investments closer to home isn’t easy, but things are slowly changing.
 Two U.S. banks—Bank of America and Washington Mutual—issued covered bonds in 2006, but the credit crisis hit before the market could grow.
 The idea of a new form of asset-backed security wasn’t particularly popular with traders or investors after 2007.

 U.S. Treasury Secretary Henry Paulson voiced support for the investment vehicles in early 2008.
 On July 15, 2008, the Federal Deposit Insurance Corp.
 (FDIC) issued guidelines on how covered bonds would be paid in the event of a bank failure.
 The initial enthusiasm over covered bonds seems to have tapered off, with a substantial decline in bonds issued from 2016-2017, after years of meager investment interest.

 Who Can Get Secure Covered Bonds?